ShoelaceMan/MagickShot/README.md

 **INSTALLATION**

 Simply clone the repo, make a config file, and run the script!
-The config file location is '~/.MagickShot/config', and it should run out-of-box with default settings with the example config!
+The config file location is '~/.MagickShot/config', and it should run out-of-box with default settings with the example config (once you create the save path in the example config)!

 **SCREENSHOT**